stacksjs/stacks/apps/README.md

 # Your Apps

-This folder contains your framework bootstrapped applications.
+This folder contains your framework-bootstrapped applications.
 Based on the answers provided during the installation process, you will find the following apps:

 - 🌐 A Web app _(SSG & PWA ready)_
 - 🖥️ A Desktop app _(Mac, Linux, Windows)_